 Hokianga in a heartbeat.
 The Copthorne in Ōmapere makes a perfect base for exploring one of the oldest settlements in the country, best done astride an Awesome Adventures' jet-ski.
 Later we'd slide down the sand dunes, and take a walk through Waipoua Forest to marvel at Tane Māhuta and the even older Te Matua Ngahere.

 What are your best tips for a successful family holiday?

-And if you could choose one ultimate, luxury, dream holiday in NZ, where would you go?
+And if you could choose one ultimate, luxury, dream holiday in NZ, where would you go and why?

 The Lodge at Kauri Cliffs, because I've heard so much and a little luxe never hurt.
 The dream is helicopter transfers, champagne and crayfish on tap, and some scenic relaxation away from the madding crowd (read: the kids) for me and my darling.
 Spa treatments and a good book, and I'd be ready to face the real world again.
 Maybe.

 Lorna Subritzky hosts Days with Lorna on Coast FM weekdays, 9am-3pm.